 Provide data for all non-shaded cells, except where the data requested is optional.
 The BHC is not required to populate cells shaded gray.

 If there are no data for certain numerical fields, then populate the fields with a zero (0).
 If the fields are optional and a BHC chooses not to report data, leave the fields blank.
 For numerical fields requesting information in percent (e.g. average rates earned), use standard format where .01 = 1%.
+Do not use non numerical characters in numerical fields.

 If there is no information for certain descriptive fields, then populate the fields with “N/A.” Do not leave descriptive fields blank.

-The BHCs need to ensure that (a) revenues and expenses reported always reconcile on a net basis to FR Y-9C, Schedule HI, item 3 minus item 5.m minus 7.e plus item 7.c.(1) minus item 40 of PPNR Submission/Projections worksheet, (b) Net Interest Income is equal between the PPNR Submission/Projections and PPNR Net Interest Income worksheets, and that (c) Average balances reported for the purposes of the PPNR Net Interest Income worksheet equal FR Y-9C, Schedule HC-K, item 5 for average assets and an average of FR Y-9C, Schedule HC, item 21 for average liabilities.
+The BHCs need to ensure that (a) revenues and expenses reported always reconcile on a net basis to FR Y-9C, Schedule HI, item 3 plus item 5.m minus 7.e plus item 7.c.(1) minus item 40 of PPNR Projections worksheet (note that this does not include losses resulting from the trading shock exercise), (b) Net Interest Income is equal between the PPNR Projections and PPNR Net Interest Income worksheets, and that (c) Average balances reported for the purposes of the PPNR Net Interest Income worksheet equal FR Y-9C, Schedule HC-K, item 5 for average assets and an average of FR Y-9C, Schedule HC, item 21 for average liabilities.
 BHCs should follow the same guidance when restating data to correct any errors either internally identified or identified by the Federal Reserve.

 Materiality Thresholds